kshardha/cicdnewman/README.md

       </p></details><p/>

-You now have an api with 2 endpoints and a way to test those endpoints for specific functional requirements using Postman.
-We will now move on to execute via cli.
+You now have an API with 2 endpoints and a way to test those endpoints for specific functional requirements using Postman.
+IN the next section we execute the same tests using the CLI.

 #### via the newman cli

-NOTE: please refer to the following for newman installation instructions: https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman
+NOTE: please refer to the following for Newman installation instructions: https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman

 * cd into the "02postman" directory.
-* From the Postman client export both your postman collection and your postman environment into this directory (02postman) so you can run via cli - see screenshots.
+* From the Postman client export both your postman collection and your postman environment into this directory (02postman) so you can run via CLI - see screenshots.
   * NOTE: select "Collection v2.1 (recommended)" when prompted

     <details><summary>Screenshot: Export Collection</summary><p>